VMGCode/GoTimeKube/README.md

  Hello World Go Application with Kubernetes

-This is a simple "Hello World" web application written in Go, containerized with Docker, and deployed using Kubernetes.
+This is a simple  web application written in Go that returns timestamp and hostname as metrics, containerized with Docker, and deployed using Kubernetes.
 The project uses Helm for Kubernetes deployments and GitHub Actions for CI/CD.

 ## Prerequisites